Kamal Nath: Political associations

 Kamal Nath is a member of the INC (Indian National Congress) political party and served as general secretary from 2001 to 2004.

-Nath has close ties with the Nehru–Gandhi family, being young friends and schoolmates with Sanjay at the Doon School, an independent boarding school located in Dehradun.
+Nath has close ties with the Nehru–Gandhi family, being young friends and schoolmates with Sanjay Gandhi at the Doon School, an independent boarding school located in Dehradun.

 Business career

-Kamal Nath serves as president of the board of governors for The Institute of Management Technology (IMT) a management institution.
+Kamal Nath serves as president of the board of governors for The Institute of Management Technology (IMT), a management institution.

 He is Chairman of "Madhya Pradesh Child Development Council" and Patron to the Bharat Yuvak Samaj (Youth Wing of All India Bharat Seva Samaj).

+Achievements

+Kamal Nath, as the Minister of Commerce and Industry, played a pivotal role in the formulation and implementation of India's National Foreign Trade Policy (FTP) during his tenure.
+This policy aimed to boost India's share in global trade and foster an export-friendly environment through innovative schemes such as the Focus Product Scheme (FPS) and Focus Market Scheme (FMS), introduced in 2006 under the Foreign Trade Policy 2004-2009.
+These schemes provided exporters with financial benefits like duty credits and helped target specific products and markets with export potential.
+India merchandise exports increased from $63.84 billion in 2003-2004 to $314.40 billion in 2013-2014.

 Political views

 Economic development

 Nath is a strong proponent of economic development in India.
 At the World Economic Forum (WEF) Davos, Switzerland in 2011 Nath shared his views on improving market access for developing countries in the area of agriculture stating India's applied tariffs for exports in developed countries was very low.
 Nath claims that this is due to continued imports through schemes like EPCG (Export Promotion Capital Goods Scheme) where tariffs are not levied.